-The main generator of noise in Snodland is traffic on the by-pass, the railway and from some of the commercial areas at certain times of day and only when the wind is blowing in a certain direction.
-The levels of noise are not matters that can be addressed by this SPD or in most cases by the Borough Council.
+The main generator of noise in Tonbridge is traffic on the busier routes and the railway.
+The level of traffic and rail noise are not matters that can be addressed by this SPD or in most cases by the Borough Council.
 However, where new development is proposed that might generate noise which could adversely affect the character of an area then the LDF contains a policy that aims to address the matter.
 However, the Council is not normally able to control noise disturbance during the construction period under planning legislation.